IvanChernyshov/NistChemPy/README.md

 Additional properties are available via URLs that link to their respective web pages, with potential support for direct extraction in future updates.

+## Extracted data

+Before using **NistChemPy**, please check [NistChemData](https://github.com/IvanChernyshov/NistChemData).

+This repository contains information that has already been extracted from the WebBook using **NistChemPy** functionality.

+By doing so, you can bypass the web-scraping stage and proceed directly to data manipulation.

 ## Installation

 Install NistChemPy using [pip](https://pypi.org/project/NistChemPy/):